01732 496 523

 Bespoke Insurance Guarantees

-As a result of the CO2 heavy products, such as concrete, that are often required in the construction or conversion of a basement, below-ground developments generally produce more CO2 emissions over a typical sixty-year lifecycle compared to a similar above-ground project.
+Because construction or conversion of a basement often requires CO2-heavy products like concrete, below-ground developments generally produce more CO2 emissions over a typical sixty-year lifecycle than similar above-ground projects.

-Furthermore, whilst Newton waterproofing products are not specifically made from CO2 heavy products, they are intrinsically linked to it via their application.
+Furthermore, although Newton does not specifically make its waterproofing products from CO2-heavy materials, their application inherently links them to carbon emissions.
 As a result, at Newton we understand our obligation to reduce the environmental impact of the UK construction sector, and we are continually attempting to do so with our innovative sustainability initiatives.

 Waterproofing Recycling